QRFlow

 Generate a click-to-chat QR code so customers can message you without saving a number first.

-If you searched "static vs dynamic QR code" (or "dynamic vs static QR code"), the short answer is: use static for stable destinations and dynamic / redirect when you need editability or tracking.
+If you searched "static vs dynamic QR code" (or "dynamic vs static QR code"), the short answer is: use static for stable destinations and hosted dynamic / redirect only when you need editability or tracking and can maintain the short link.

 Most people just want a QR code that scans fast.
 The static vs dynamic choice affects reliability, flexibility, and tracking.